I walk and skip and hop.

 I handstand on the wall.
 (Well, I try)

 No, that’s not Dr. Seuss.
 That’s me: Grandpa!
 I’m 61 years old and I move in different ways.
 Ways that make my wife say, “Don’t hurt yourself” and my son say, “You’re an old guy, now, pop.”
-I move in ways that make my grandson say, “Pa pa!”
+I move in ways that make my grandson say, “You, gan-pa!”

 I’m a grandpa who moves and

-I want to inspire and help other “grandpas” to move, too.
+I want to encourage other “grandpas” to move, too.

 I move because I want to be able to keep moving: for me, for my family and, maybe most of all, for that little guy in the picture.
-(He’s a year older now, so he really moves!)
-I move so I can pick up my grandboy and chase him around.
-I move so I can carry the innumerable Christmas tubs up from the basement in the winter and hook the big hanging plants up on the overhead deck beam in the summer (“Don’t hurt yourself!”).
+(He’s almost two now, so he really moves!)
+I move so I can pick up my grandson and jump with him, and crawl with him, and chase him around.
+I move so I can carry the innumerable Christmas tubs up from the basement in the winter and stand on the deck rail to hook the big hanging plants up on the overhead beam in the summer (“Don’t hurt yourself!”).

 Now, there IS a big reveal about me: I practiced and taught Tae Kwon Do for nearly 27 years, up until age 60.
 When I was 33, that big guy in the picture got me into classes along with him, a four-year-old at the time.
 Starting Taekwondo had not been in the plan; I HAD to start so that HE could start.
 At that point in my life, I was at the heaviest weight and in the worst shape I’d ever been, not that I’d ever been in any kind of shape, except maybe more vertical than horizontal.

-I started this blog so that I can share how I am active now and the changes and challenges I encounter as I age.
-I share what activities and resources I have found helpful.
-I share reasons and insights and motivations.
-I share lessons learned and not learned (mostly not learned; I guess I can be thick-headed).
+I started this blog so that I can share a little bit about how I am active: the joys and challenges, the activities and resources I have found helpful, some insights and motivations and lessons learned and not learned.

 What I most hope is that we hear from each other.
 I hope for a bit of community, not just me talking about me.
-I want all of you who have crossed milestone ages to share your reactions, experiences, insights.
-I’d love to see lots of comments and discussion, support and encouragement.
+Please comment to share your reactions and your own experiences, insights.
+I’d also like to feature some other grandpas and grandmas.